-The purpose of this qualification is to develop the transferable skills, attributes and behaviours you need to progress to further study and ultimately to employment.
+The purpose of this dynamic qualification is to develop the business, transferable and employability skills as well as the attributes and behaviours you need to progress to further study and ultimately to employment.
 The qualification is designed to be delivered in an exciting and stimulating way, bringing together appropriate content with practical and technical skills.

 The course is aimed at those with GCSE grades below 3/D.

-All units are internally assessed – giving learners the opportunity to demonstrate skills developed in applied scenarios.
+All work is internally assessed – giving you the opportunity to demonstrate skills developed in applied scenarios.
 There is a range of assessment styles suited to skills-based and sector-based qualifications at this level.
-All units are graded to encourage skills development and performance.

 You may need to pay additonal costs towards any enrichment trips/visits to businesses.